dbt-labs/docs.getdbt.com/website/docs/reference/node-selection/methods.md

 ### The "result" method
 <Changelog>New in v1.0.0</Changelog>

-The `result` method is related to the `state` method described above, and can be used to select resources based on their result status from a prior run.
+The `result` method is related to the `state` method described above and can be used to select resources based on their result status from a prior run.
 Note that one of the dbt commands [`run`, `test`, `build`, `seed`] must have been performed in order to create the result on which a result selector operates.
 You can use `result` selectors in conjunction with the `+` operator.

 ```bash
 $ dbt run --select result:error --state path/to/artifacts # run all models that generated errors on the prior invocation of dbt run